Chessdeen/safeway/Readme.md

 # Safewaway Dermatology

+## Subheader

+Some More Text to test my git

 A web app that connects patients with a dermatologist and allows a virtual video call to be scheduled.
 An E-commerce platform for the sales of skincare products which enables patients to get skincare treatments that doesn't require any special procedure, purchase products and get it delivered to